springyuniverse/tinnitus-relief/README.md

-# Tinnitus Relief Web App
+# Tinny Calm

-A web application designed to provide sound therapy and relief for individuals experiencing tinnitus.
+A web application designed to provide personalized sound therapy and relief for individuals experiencing tinnitus.
 Built with React and the Web Audio API.

 ## Features